NimraGhafoor/departmental-store-frontend/README.md

 # departmental-Store-frontend

-This project is made using react, html, css, bootstrap and Type-script,
+This project is made using react, html, css, bootstrap